arcoslab/open-coroco/README.md

 ## Generate trigonometric functions tables
-Because of performance concerns we use tables to calculate trigonometric functions, to generate the tables there are some python 2 scripts in src/Trigonometric_Functions/.
-You must provide the number of elements on the table as a paremeter for this scripts and they generate some c header files, for example:
+Because of performance concerns we use tables to calculate trigonometric functions, to generate the tables there are some Python 2 scripts in src/Trigonometric_Functions/.
+You must provide the number of elements on the table as a paremeter for this scripts and they generate some C header files, for example:

 ```bash
 python2 sine_table_generator.py 30